Truc4/oflecs/README.md

 - Reduce boilerplate
 - Replace common C macros with Odin procedures
-- Provide a more ergonomic, idiomatic Odin-style API
+- Provide a more Odin-style API
 - Keep everything explicit and data-oriented (no classes, no hidden state)

 This wrapper is opinionated and reflects how I like to use Flecs.